jamsalmeron/the-object/the-object-2.md

 They all agree to reduce the recitation of spells to the absolute minimum and to renew their search for ways to get back home.

 They wondered how the Visitors were able to withstand their daily use of spells and still function.
-Valentina offers a theory: it had to be through societal-wide human sacrifice offerings...something to do with the submerged rooms and the suffering captives.
+Valentina Dyakova, much like his missing friend Raúl, is a deeply religious person.
+A devout Christian Orthodox in her case.
+She offers a theory: it had to be through societal-wide human sacrifice offerings...something to do with the submerged rooms and the suffering captives.
 They were thoroughly corrupt as a people.
 She’s sure of it.

 And yet, they need nourishment to survive.
-Valentina herself, as soon as she gets to her room for the day, starts a long sequence of tries, using different word combinations that have worked at times in the past but almost never more than once.
+Valentina herself, as soon as she gets back to her room starts a long sequence of tries, using different word combinations that have worked at times in the past but almost never more than once.

 After at least an hour and a half of this nonsense, she materializes a sort of porridge that tastes OK, along with some green liquid reminiscent of rice water.
 She gulps both down and nods off into a dreamy state, half awake and half asleep.